-‘General Hospital’ Spoilers: Nik & Ava Begin Scheming, Liz and Franco Get Caught Up In It
+‘General Hospital’ Spoilers: Nik & Ava Begin Scheming, Liz And Franco Get Caught Up In It

-General Hospital has been full of much drama this past week and a few story lines have been put on the back burner since the baby swap saga unfolded.
+General Hospital has been full of much drama this past week and a few storylines have been put on the back burner since the baby swap saga unfolded.
 However, the week of February 17 will include Nikolas and Ava beginning their quest to take the other one down.
 Ava is after her new husband’s money and Nik is looking to keep it all from her.
 It’s a cat and mouse game and spoilers say that they will be using both Franco and Liz to their advantage.

 In the previews for Monday’s episode, Nik is seen confronting Liz about helping him, while Ava is all ears when it comes to what Franco has to say.
 General Hospital spoilers from Soap Central teases that Ava will be plotting her next move.
 What will that be?
 It stands to reason that her next move will include Franco.
 She has enlisted him to paint her portrait so she can hang it up at Wyndemere in place of Helena’s portrait.
 There are no details just yet on how Nik feels about that, but fans will find out soon enough.